 Sunlight has a lot of energy in it!
 In fact, almost all the energy on earth comes from the sun.
 Yep even the energy in your gasoline was originally sunlight, converted into chemical energy by plants, then condensed into the very energy-dense fuel over millions of years.
-Solar panels skip the millions of years and make usable electricity immediately!
+Solar panels skip millions of years and make usable electricity immediately!

 In a working solar setup, you’ll have solar panels to collect the sun’s energy, a solar charge controller controlling the flow of electricity, and your RV batteries.
 The batteries connect to your RV’s electrical system, and you’ll have power while you camp.
 The system may get a little more complicated, as you may need to add an AC/DC inverter to the mix.

-We have installed tens of thousands of watts of solar over the years and now live completely off grid mostly on solar energy.
+We have installed hundreds of thousands of watts of solar over the years and now live completely off grid mostly on solar energy.
 In fact, I am writing this right now and running this website on solar!

-How Long Will Your RV Solar Panels Last?
+How Long Will Your Solar Panels Last?